itko/itko.github.io/_pages/connectivity.md

 ---
 # Connectivity

-There's two images below, a satellite image and a weighted graph:
+*How do we get from a satellite image to a weighted network?
+The following is a summary of the work I did at the Ecosystem Management Group at ETH Zurich.
+The full publication can be [found here](https://drive.google.com/file/d/0B153rgUR-lZ9ZWptMG9YQTB1LU1YOWFVRGI0RGhsVVBjT2h3/view?usp=sharing).*

 <div class='side-by-side'>
 <figure class="connectivity-image">